Warning: Disconnect power before servicing.

 Do Whirlpool and Maytag dryers use the same error codes?

-Yes.
-Whirlpool and Maytag share the same WED/MED platform, so F-codes and E-codes are identical across both brands.
-A Maytag dryer showing F4 E4 has the same exhaust blockage fault as a Whirlpool showing F4 E4.
+Yeah, they're basically the same machine under different stickers.
+Whirlpool and Maytag share the WED/MED platform, so F-codes and E-codes are identical across both brands.
+A Maytag showing F4 E4 has the exact same exhaust blockage fault as a Whirlpool showing F4 E4.
+Same repair, same parts.
+Amana's in the same family too.
+So if you're searching for your Maytag code and can't find good info, just search the Whirlpool version and you'll land on the right repair.

 How do I clear an error code on my Whirlpool dryer?